archerfish-bench/benchmark/README.md

 <img align="left" src="https://github.com/archerfish-bench/benchmark/blob/main/logo.jpg" width="200">

 Welcome to Archerfish, a benchmarking framework designed for evaluating the capabilities of NL2SQL systems.
 The speciality of Archerfish is that it focusses on the user's intent rather than simply on correctness.
-Continued work is intended to improve the testing of resolution of ambiguity as well as harmful content.
+Continued work is intended to enable direct measurement and comparison of important open issues, such as resolution of ambiguity, or handling of biasn and harmful content.

-It was introduced in the CIDR paper (<TBD link>).
-The benchmark originated in a collaboration between Microsoft and Waii.
+The idea was introduced in the CIDR paper [TBD Link](http://404.html).

+The benchmark originated in a collaboration between [Microsoft](www.microsoft.com) and [Waii](www.waii.ai).
 Contributions and additions are welcome.
 Please reach out to (...) for more information.

 ![Highlevel benchmark detail](Highlevel_Benchmark_Detail.png)